 A telephone consultation may take place if the applicant phones the examiner to enquire about the course of action after an invitation under Rule 63 has been sent.
 The consultation should be limited to formal issues concerning the content of the invitation and the options available to the applicant.
-The examiner writes minutes of the telephone consultation.
+The examiner writes minutes of the telephone consultation, which are sent to the applicant (without time limit) for information only.
 The time limit set with the invitation is still applicable for the applicant to file a written reply; the telephone consultation per se does not constitute a valid reply.